 Oranges are a primary source of vitamin C for most Americans.
-This wonderful fruit has more to offer nutritionally than just this one nutrient, containing sufficient amounts of folacin, calcium, potassium, thiamin, niacin and magnesium.
+However, this wonderful fruit has more to offer nutritionally than just that.
+Oranges contain sufficient amounts of potassium, thiamin, niacin, folic acid, calcium, and magnesium.

 Newsletters and menu slicks for educators, families, and the community focused on a variety of fruits and vegetables.

 USDA Mixing Bowl recipes containing oranges that can be refined by program, course, nutrients and more!